linepogl/impartial-pipes/doc/Mapping/p_keys.md

 ## p_keys

-Partial function to map to the key of an iterable.
+Returns a partial function that maps to the keys of an iterable.

 ### Syntax